 Decorating for Christmas is one of my favorite things to do.
 I love all the beautiful decorations, lights, greenery, and more.
-But all of this can come at a very steep price, can’t it!
-Since our whole focus this month has been to keep our spending down, it only seems natural that we discuss how you can still have the Christmas decorations of your dreams, without going over budget.
+But all of this can come at a very steep price; it can be hard to stay with your Christmas budget!
+Since my whole focus on this website is teaching you how to budget, it only seems natural that we discuss how you can decorate your home beautifully, AND still save money on Christmas decorations without going over budget.
 Believe me, it IS possible!

 I have a rule with my Christmas decorating: I buy what I love.
 If I don’t love it, I’m not spending my money on it.
 It doesn’t matter to me if it’s only twenty-five cents.
 You do not need to turn your house into a Christmas paradise overnight!
 As a result, it has taken me years to accumulate my most loved and best looking Christmas decorations.